 To learn more about these plan types, visit our Medicare Advantage guide.

-If you have a New Jersey Medicare Advantage or Medicare Supplement plan, you should check with your plan or carrier for a list of providers who accept your plan.
+If you have a New Jersey Medicare Advantage or Medicare Supplement plan, you should check with your plan for a list of providers who accept your plan.
 If you have Original Medicare, you can use the Medicare.gov search tool to find doctors, hospitals, and pharmacies in New Jersey that accept Medicare.